md-kamrujjaman-al-kudrot-dev/blinkit-clone/README.md

 - Clean and semantic HTML5 structure
 - Custom CSS styling without any framework
-- Responsive layout using CSS Flexbox and Media Queries
 - Includes sections: Header, bannerSection, oderBanner, categotySection, productSection, and Footer

 ## 🛠️ Built With